jihoonk-1116/mini-spring-projects/README.md

   * But, SQL is needed to be written.
 3. JPA & Spring Data JPA
   * JPA generates basic SQL for developer
-  * JPA aims a developer to mainly concentrate on designing Object-Oriented, not SQL
+  * JPA aims a developer to mainly concentrate on designing Object-Oriented while developing, not SQL
   * So, JPA makes developing process efficiently.

 ### Createing Table